Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task Planning: Dataset Generation

 \section{Dataset Generation}

 To evaluate our graph-based method, we require a tool retrieval benchmark suitable for enterprise use.
-Existing tool use benchmarks (Table \ref{tab:tool_bench_comparison}) do not meet all these requirements, necessitating a custom dataset.
+Existing tool use benchmarks do not meet all these requirements, necessitating a custom dataset, cp.
+Table \ref{tab:tool_bench_comparison}.